cristiano-s1/API_DOTNET8/README.md

 # CourseUdemy
-Learning course udemy .NET 8
+Learning course REST APIs RESTful from 0 to Azure with .NET 8 and Docker

  - API pagination;
  - Media Types and Content Negociation;